 Size of the tumour

 Large tumours are more likely to behave aggressively than smaller tumours.
-A small GIST removed when it is less than 2cm in size may not cause problems in the future.

-Depending on where you live in the UK, you should be referred to a specialist sarcoma team for diagnosis and treatment.
+Anyone with a GIST should be referred to a specialist sarcoma team for diagnosis and treatment.

 Types of treatment

 The type of treatment you receive depends on what part of the GI tract it is in and the risk category of recurrence.
 Your MDT will discuss your case and your doctor or nurse will talk you through your options so you are included in deciding what treatment is best for you.